Laura's path moves westward, will still be hurricane as passes near Avoyelles

 As of 8 p.m.
 Tuesday, Hurricane Laura's projected path had moved even more westward, close to Beaumont, Texas.
 Forecasters are predicting the storm will make landfall as a Category 3 hurricane, with sustained winds of 115 mph and gusts of up to 132 mph.

 Projections indicate Avoyelles Parish will not take a direct hit from the storm, but will be close enough to have some impacts from high wind and heavy rain during the day Thursday.
 Laura will still be a Category 1 hurricane when it passes due west of Avoyelles at about 7 a.m.
-Thursday north of Beaumont.
+Thursday Along the Sabine River valley.
 At that point, Laura would be packing sustained winds of 86 mph with Category 3 gusts of 115 mph.

 The storm will veer to the east towards Shreveport at about 7 p.m.
 Thursday as a tropical storm with sustained winds of 52 mph and gusts up to 63 mph.